Skip Navigation

 • Address any potential issues curators might flag related to intellectual property rights and secondary use of data, or potential sensitivities in the data related to privacy, Indigenous ownership, or location information.

-Curators may return a submission if they decide it needs additional preparation or does not meet the criteria for publication in FRDR as outlined above and in the FRDR Terms of Use.
-If curators do return a submission, they will provide comments indicating their reasons and suggest what a submitter can do to revise the dataset before resubmitting.
+Curators may contact you or return a submission if it needs additional preparation or does not meet the criteria for publication in FRDR as outlined above and in the FRDR Terms of Use.
+If curators do return a submission, they will provide comments indicating their reasons and suggest what you can do to revise the dataset before resubmitting.

-Note: Curator suggested changes are only implemented with the approval of the submitter.
+Note: Curator suggested changes are only implemented with the approval of the depositor.

 Preservation

-After a dataset is approved by a curator, checksums are calculated for each file in the dataset and recorded in a text file along with the name of each file and information about the type of file.
-This text file is appended to the dataset (frdr-checksums-and-filetypes.md), and is available to download on FRDR so researchers who wish to reuse the dataset can independently validate the integrity of the datafiles.
-Checksums are calculated using the SHA-256 algorithm.
-We recommend using QuickHash GUI for validation of that algorithm.
+After a dataset is approved by a curator, checksums are calculated for each file in the dataset and recorded in a text file (frdr-checksums-and-filetypes.md) along with file name and format information.
+Researchers can download this information from the dataset page on FRDR and independently validate the integrity of the data files.
+Checksums are calculated using the SHA-256 algorithm, which can be validated using QuickHash GUI.

-For a more detailed discussion on the role of FRDR in research data preservation in Canada, please see this report published by Portage’s Preservation Expert Group.
+To learn more about FRDR’s role in research data preservation in Canada, please see this 2018 report published by the Preservation Expert Group.